nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Viewing a person with valid index
     1. Prerequisites: There is at least 1 person in the persons list of PharmHub.
 This can be done using the command in 1.i.
 This can be checked using the command: `listp`
     1. Test case: `viewp 1`<br>
        Expected: First contact is shown in the details panel.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `viewp 0`<br>
        Expected: No person is shown.
 Error details shown in the status message.
 Status bar remains the same.